-The mortality tables with ages set forward 1 year and projected with Scale MP-2014 from 2014 reasonably reflect the mortality experience of the Plan as of the measurement date.
-These mortality tables were then adjusted to future years using the generational projection to reflect future mortality improvement between the measurement date and those years.
+The above tables with generational projections to the ages of participants as of the measurement date reasonably reflect the mortality experience of the Plan as of the measurement date.
+The mortality tables were then adjusted to future years using the generational projection to reflect future mortality improvement between the measurement date and those years.